ARCHIVED - Future-Oriented Statement of Operations for the Canadian Food Inspection Agency (Unaudited)

-Revenues earned on behalf of Government of Canada (Administrative monetary penalties and Interest) are non-respendable and are not available to discharge the Agency's liabilities.
+Revenues earned on behalf of Government of Canada are non-respendable and are not available to discharge the Agency's liabilities.
 These revenues are presented as a reduction to the Agency's revenues.
 While the President is expected to maintain accounting control, he or she has no authority regarding the disposition of non-respendable revenues.

 As a result, non-respendable revenues are considered to be earned on behalf of Government of Canada and are therefore presented as a reduction of the Agency's revenues.

 Transfer payments are recognized in the year in which the recipient has met the eligibility criteria or fulfilled the terms of a contractual transfer agreement.